• Skip to primary navigation

 Combine water, sugar, and berries together in a medium saucepan.
 Bring just to a boil, reduce heat and simmer for 7 minutes.

 In a small bowl, stir cornstarch and water together to form a smooth, thick paste.
-1 Tbsp of cornstarch will yield a runnier sauce, while 2 Tbsp will create a thicker sauce - go with whichever you prefer!
+1 tablespoon of cornstarch will yield a runnier sauce, while 2 tablespoon will create a thicker sauce - go with whichever you prefer!

 Carefully pour this paste into the berry mixture, stir to incorporate fully.